Skip to main content

 Queue contract

-Illuminate\Contracts\Queue\Queue now formally declares the following queue-size inspection methods (previously only in docblocks):
+The Illuminate\Contracts\Queue\Queue contract adds the following queue-size inspection methods (previously declared only in docblocks).

 • pendingSize